carissaoconnell/Data-Structures/README.md

 # Data Structure Database
 This repository is a collection of the data structures and algorithms I have been practicing and developing.
-If you have any suggestions, feel free to make suggestions or send me a message :)
+If you have any suggestions, feel free to make suggestions or send me a message :blush:

 ## Data Structures
 [Linked Lists]()